Speech Therapy For Right Hemisphere Brain Damage

 • Contextual factors, such as environmental factors, that serve as barriers to successful communication;

-• The impact of your impairments on your quality of life
+• The impact of your limitations on your quality of life

-During a comprehensive assessment, your speech therapist will use a variety of examination methods, including case history, self reports, oral and language assessments, feeding and swallowing assessments, and hearing assessments.
+During a comprehensive assessment, your speech therapist will use a variety of examination methods, including:

 How A Speech Therapist Can Help With Brain Damage | District Speech & Language Therapy | Washington D.C. & Arlington VA